6 Reasons for a Credit Card Account Cancellation

-Regular minimum payments are a requirement of your credit card agreement.
-Not many creditors cancel your credit card after only one missed payment.
-Some will suspend simply your charging privileges if you're 60 or 90 days past due and let you start charging again once you bring your account current.
+Some credit card issuers will suspend your charging privileges if you're 60 or 90 days past due and let you start charging again once you bring your account current.
 However, your credit card will be charged-off and closed completely after 180 days or six months of non-payment.

-A recent change in credit card law banned universal default—the practice where a credit card issuer would increase your interest rate because of a late payment with another credit card issuer.
+The Credit CARD Act of 2009 banned universal default—the practice where one credit card issuer would increase your interest rate because of a late payment with another credit card issuer.

-While creditors can't increase your interest rate because of late payments on other accounts (unless the account is with that credit card issuer), they can close your account completely.
-If your credit score starts slipping, don't be surprised if your credit card issuers start closing your credit cards.
+While creditors can't increase your interest rate because of late payments on other accounts (unless the account is with that same credit card issuer), they can close your account completely.
+If your credit score starts slipping because you're falling behind on your payments, your credit card issuers might start closing your credit cards.

-Before a credit card issuer can raise your rate or annual fee, they must give you a 45-day advance notice.
-During that window, you can reject the terms and choose to pay off your account under the old terms.
+Before a credit card issuer can make a pricing change to your credit card, like raising a fixed interest rate or annual fee, they must give you a 45-day advance notice.
+During that time period, you can reject the new credit card terms and choose to pay off your account under the old terms.
 However, many credit card issuers close your account if you decide to reject the new terms.

 Credit card issuers continuously review their credit card portfolio and get rid of credit cards that no longer fit.
 In this case, your credit card issuer will likely send advance notice before closing your credit card and let you know your options.
-You may be able to transfer your account to another credit card under the card issuer's offerings.
+You may be able to transfer your account to another credit card with the same credit card issuer.